 If you have an airline co-branded credit card, you can get specific perks when you use it to purchase travel on that airline.
 A common perk is a free checked bag for yourself and one or more traveling companions on the same reservation.
 (Note your card’s eligibility requirements, for example, that you must be one of the travelers and that the entire reservation must be purchased on the card.)
-Keep in mind that the free checked bag perks typically are for standard bags meaning if the bag is over the weight limit you may be charged a fee for being over the weight limit.
+Keep in mind that the free checked bag perks typically are for standard bags meaning if the bag is over the weight limit you may be charged a fee for the bag being over the weight limit.

 Most airline cards that offer financial benefits like free checked bags charge an annual fee.
 Low tier airline credit cards usually charge an annual fee between $85 and $100 per year.
 Most airlines charge $25 to $35 for the first checked bag.
-Depending on how often you travel and how much luggage you travel with, you might make up for the cost of your credit card with the savings gained on the first trip.
+Depending on how often you travel and how much luggage you travel with, you might make up for the cost of your credit card with the savings gained on the first couple of trips.